-The General Fund is the general operating fund of the District.
+General Fund-The General Fund is the general operating fund of a school district.
 It is used to account for all financial resources, except those required to be accounted for in another fund.
 Included are all transactions related to the current operating budget.